Please Enable Javascript to Continue. We apologize for any inconvenience.

 Step 1: Applicants interested in this position must complete the testing process through National Testing Network (NTN) (www.NationalTestingNetwork.com).

-In addition, a current and valid CPAT certification is required and must be submitted with your application no later than June 30, 2025.
+In addition, a current and valid CPAT certification is required and must be submitted no later than June 28, 2026.

 Failure to apply through the National Testing Network AND the City of Mount Vernon will disqualify you from the process.